pratibha1708/Point-in-Polygon-App/README.md

 3. Categorise these points and write into a file whether they are: "inside,", "outside,", or "boundary"
 4. Write the result of each point in a CSV file.
 5. Plot the points and polygons in a plot window.

+## Results and Visulaisation:
+1. GUI: Gives user two options to input the coordinates.

+2. Result: Visulation of the PiP Problem.